J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 bind(sock, (struct sockaddr *)&server, sockaddr_len);
 ```

-Ok, now that RSP is pointing to your constructed Data Structure, let's write the syscall instructions.
+Ok, now that RSP is pointing to our constructed Data Structure, let's write the syscall instructions.

 ```nasm
 mov rax, 49 ;syscall number for bind